Follow TV Tropes

 • Shout-Out:

 • Small Name, Big Ego: Quentin Beck, a talented special effects guy, decides to call Spider-Man a fraud and challenges him to a "showdown".
 He spends pretty much all of it bragging about himself and how smart he is (a poster in the arena even advertises his memoirs, titled, "The Amazing Me").
 Funnily enough, Spider-Man will note the supposed audience isn't even real.
 And then he humiliates Beck anyhow.
-This trope is further elaborated upon during a news conference hosted by Beck, who advertises his impressive professions on a billboard, but when the camera cuts to the actual stage, hardly anyone's present.
+This trope is further elaborated upon during a news conference hosted by Beck, who advertises his impressive profession on a billboard, but when the camera cuts to the actual stage, hardly anyone's present.

 • Spiritual Successor: Like the first game, the PSP version of 2 is a descendant of Treyarch's 2001 Spider-Man games, using the same engine and web swinging system, but benefiting from extra polish, an improved combat system, and better controls.

-• Super Drowning Skills: Spider-Man cannot swim.
-Fortunately, falling in water just sends him back close to where he jumped in, unlike previous Spider-Man games.
-It's played straighter in the final mission, where hitting water at any point is an instant death for Spidey.
+• Downplayed with Spidey, who can swim but says it "definitely doesn't suit [him]": falling in water just sends him back close to where he jumped in, unlike previous Spider-Man games.
+It's played straighter in the final mission, where hitting water at any point means instant death.

 • 10-Minute Retirement: In an inversion of the film's plot, Peter decides to give up his civilian life and be Spider-Man 24/7 only to immediately change his mind.